ThatGuySam/catoosa-highschool-awesome/readme.md

 ## How to build an App

-Youtube Videos for building an app.
+Resources for building an apps.

 - [📱Building a dice app in 5 minutes](https://www.youtube.com/watch?v=izeh78h1tZM)
 - [📱Building a notifications app in 7 minutes](https://www.youtube.com/watch?v=WBFd885FdUI)